nathankrishnan/nathankrishnan.github.io/_posts/2016-10-11-big-o-notation.md

 image2: /assets/article_images/night-track-mobile.JPG
 ---

 To describe how long an algorithm takes to run we use something called Big O Notation.
-Since hardware and software runtime environments  can vary widely, Big O Notation provides with a uniform method of comparing the efficiency.
-For example, your iOS app will definitely run faster on an iPhone 7 Plus than an iPhone 5 because the iPhone 7 plus has better specs.
-This does not provide a helpful benchmark because it's a given that performance will be better on a newer phone.
+Since hardware and software runtime environments  can vary widely, Big O Notation provides with a uniform way of comparing efficiencies.
+For example, your iOS app will definitely run faster on an iPhone 7 Plus than an iPhone 5.
+This does not provide a helpful benchmark because it's a given that performance will be better on a newer phone with better specs.
 In order to judge the performance of your algorithms we need to take a look how long they run:

-* Relative to size of the input
+-Relative to size of the input
-* As the input becomes arbitrarily large
+-As the input becomes arbitrarily large

 Every time you use this notation you literally write a capital O, parenthesis, and some algebraic expression in the parenthesis.
 The algebraic expression is always going to be mathematical function of the variable *n*.
 Where, *n* represents the length of an input into your function.